expert-kit/expert-kit/doc/tutorial/deepseek-tiny.md

 # some random char would be generated
 # example: Seeds TESToth inventory inventory inventory inventory inventoryothothothothothothothothothothothothothothothothothothothothothothothoth апреothothoth conson conson conson conson conson地道 conson conson conson conson conson地道 conson conson
 ```

+Although no meaningful text generated here, we use the same code as the real deepseek-v3 model.
+To try some real-world examples which generate real output, please move to [qwen3 tutorial](./qwen3-moe-a3b-demo.md).